 He recently recorded a CD and video live with Children of the Revolution and performs regularly with vocalist Mary Sherhart and has toured with the Lara Lavi Band.

 John is active in Croatian community issues and has served as the recording secretary of the Croatian Fraternal Union (CFU) Lodge 439 of Seattle for many years and was elected delegate to the CFU National Convention.
 He has volunteered much time to aiding the children of St. Theresa and St. Joseph Orphanages in Zagreb, Croatia.

-John has taught at many camps and seminars, including the California Kolo Festival in San Francisco, the Balkana Seattle Balkan Camp, the Texas Camp, the Eastern Europan Folklife Camps, and the Seattle Folk Dance Festival.
+John has taught at many camps and seminars, including the California Kolo Festival in San Francisco, the Balkana Seattle Balkan Camp, the Texas Camp, the East European Folklife Center’s Balkan Music & Dance Workshops, and the Seattle Folk Dance Festival.